Why Tesla Stock Jumped Monday

 10 stocks we like better than TeslaWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 Daniel Sparks owns shares of Tesla.
-The Motley Fool owns shares of and recommends Tesla.
+The Motley Fool owns shares of and recommends Tesla and Twitter.
 The Motley Fool has a disclosure policy.